 Due to existing land uses, no native plant communities or natural communities of special concern were observed on or adjacent to the project site.
-The site consists of vacant, undeveloped land that has been subject to a variety of anthropogenic disturbances and was historically used for fill dirt supply and staging grounds for surrounding development, and likely agricultural activities.
-The project site is no longer used for these activities but has been subjected to on-going weed abatement activities, illegal dumping, and additional disturbance associated with surrounding development.
+The site consists of vacant, undeveloped land that has been subject to a variety of anthropogenic disturbances and was historically used for staging grounds for surrounding development and likely agricultural activities.
+The project site is no longer used for these activities but has been subjected to grading, ongoing weed abatement activities, and continued disturbance from staging activities associated with surrounding development.
 These disturbances have eliminated the natural plant communities that were once present on and surrounding the project site.
 Refer to Attachment C, Site Photographs, for representative site photographs.
 No native plant communities will be impacted from implementation of the proposed project.